FRICTION STIR WELDING X RHEOCASTING

 The table below illustrates the mechanical reductions according to the type of welding and shows the improvements related to the use of friction stir welding as far as joint efficiency is concerned.

-We were talking about environmental protection and taking into account the impact that the industry has on the environment.
+We were talking about environmental protection and taking into account the impact of industry on the environment.
 With the FSW, there is no surface preparation, no grinding or cleaning is required.
 No spar, no smoke, no noise.
 It is a “green” process.

 Finally, the main advantage of the Friction Stir Welding is that it is a “cold” welding, more exactly in a pasty state, therefore without melting and without any addition of material.